rvo-cs/plscope-utils/database/README.md

 ```message```  | Result of the check.
 Error message or ```OK``` if check was successful.
 ```text``` | ```text``` of the referenced source code line

-A prefix or suffix is defined for every group of identifiers listed in the table below.
+A prefix or suffix (or both) is defined for every group of identifiers in the following table.
 By default these naming conventions are applied.
-However, it is possible to override the default behaviour via session context variables.
+However, it is possible to override the default convention via session context variables.

 Identifier Group | (P)refix / (S)uffix | Example | Session Context Attribute | Default Regular Expression
 -----------|---------------------|---------| -------------- | -----